plotly/dashR/README.md

 app <- Dash$new()
 ```

 Similar to [dash](https://github.com/plotly/dash), every **dashR** application needs a layout (i.e., user interface) and a collection of callback functions which define the updating logic to perform when input value(s) change.
-Take, for instance, this basic example of formatting a string
+Take, for instance, this basic example of formatting a string:

 ```r
 app$layout_set(